Reeseys/BACS/README.md

 }
 </p>
 <p align="center">
 Hello! and welcome to my ePortfolio, my name is Richard Lee, here you will see my progession in learning the fundamentals of cybersecurity as I work toward a Bachelors Degree in Cybersecurity from the SANS Technology Institute.
-While I have an interest in Cybersecurity and have taken
+While I have an interest in Cybersecurity and have taken courses and training opportunities in this field I would like to say I am more interested in the digital forensics of the realm.

 ---